-Easy Instant Pot Yogurt Recipe
+Ultra Creamy, Homemade Instant Pot Yogurt

 Then I finally entered the world of Instant Pot…and completely ignored that yogurt button on it.
 Evidently Instant Pot doesn’t know you can buy store bought yogurt already made.

 But I got to thinking…I spend a lot of money on fancy organic yogurt every week.
 Even with the organic label, some of it still has a lot of added sugars and unfamiliar ingredients.
+So I asked my au naturale sister about it because if she finds the time to make absolutely everything homemade, I’m sure she’s tried her hand at homemade yogurt.

 I was right.
 But she was also right about how simple it is.